-In our opinion, the combined financial statements referred to above present fairly, in all material respects, the financial position of the University Technology Development Corporation and subsidiaries as of June 30, 2019 and 2018, and the changes in their financial position and their cash flows for the years then ended, in accordance with U.S. generally accepted accounting principles.
+In our opinion, the combined financial statements referred to above present fairly, in all material respects, the respective financial position of the University Technology Development Corporation and subsidiaries as of June 30, 2020 and 2019, and the respective changes in financial position and, where applicable, cash flows thereof for the years then ended in accordance with U.S. generally accepted accounting principles.